The role of employer

-- Draw up an employment contract and obtain tax deduction cards electronically via Altinn.
+- Draw up an employment contract and obtain tax deduction cards electronically.

-- Enter your employees in the Register of Employers and Employees (the Aa register) by submitting the a-melding.
-If anyone leaves, you must also report this via the a-melding.
+- You include or remove your employees from the State Register of Employers and Employees (the Aa register) when you submit the a-melding.

-- Pay employer's National Insurance contributions on the salary you pay your employees.
+Pay employer's National Insuranse contributions on the salary you pay your employees.
 Different rates apply to employer’s National Insurance contributions, depending on where in the country the employer is resident.

 You must transfer the tax you have deducted from the employees’ salaries to a separate tax deduction account.
 Alternatively, you can provide a bank guarantee for the amount.
 You can find out more about this from the tax collector/treasurer in your municipality.

 The tax deductions must be paid six times a year.

 - You will be considered an employer when you pay salary or other remuneration.
 This means that if it is you who pays the salary, it will also be you who is the employer.

 - You will also be considered an employer if another party (representative) makes the payment on your behalf but you bear the financial risk.

 - Private individuals who engage someone to carry out maintenance or gardening in their home or holiday home, for example, may have obligations as an employer.
 Simplified rules apply to private employers.

 - In sole proprietorships, you are not an employee of your own enterprise.
 If you have employees in addition to yourself and other people in your own family, you are an employer.